 All files require disassembling before digitisation and reassembling post digitisation.

 Fragile files are those which have a multiplicity of paper sizes, intricate stapling or joining of papers and which require more pre-digitisation disassembling and need more quality checks in reassembly.

 All records are provided in a secure PDF format via the Secure File Transfer Application.

 To sign up to the ADS please contact your local Lending Service for further advice.
 Please lodge any requests for the ADS or a quote with the Lending Service in the location that the records are held.

 The National Archives will invoice the agency on a monthly basis for records digitised under the ADS.
 The invoice will be sent to a pre-approved central contact point.
 The agency may receive multiple invoices if more than one office provided the ADS.
 Invoices will be sent to a nominated officer as registered on the authorisation form.

-There is no charge for agency access to records in the Reading Room.
-Records may only be viewed in the Reading Room in the location where they are held and by prior appointment: visiting a National Archives reading room.
+There is no charge for agency access to records in the Research Centre.
+Records may only be viewed in the Research Centre in the location where they are held and by prior appointment: visiting a National Archives research centre.
 Access to records held in other states is usually provided via the ADS.

 The National Archives will consult with agencies in mid-2018 to seek feedback on implementation of the ADS.
 More details on the consultation will be provided through the GAIN forums.
 Feedback can also be provided to the Lending Service in your region.